-The Indian Health Service (IHS) is accepting competitive cooperative agreement applications for the Office of Direct Service and Contracting Tribes on the National Indian Health Outreach and Education (NIHOE - III) program funding opportunity that includes outreach and education activities on the following: the Patient Protection and Affordable Care Act, Pub.
+The Indian Health Service (IHS) is accepting competitive applications for the Office of Direct Service and Contracting Tribes (ODSCT) cooperative agreement for the National Indian Health Outreach and Education (NIHOE) III funding opportunity that includes outreach and education activities on the following: the Patient Protection and Affordable Care Act, Pub.
 L. No. 111-148 (PPACA), as amended by the Health Care and Education Reconciliation Act of 2010, Pub.
-L. No. 111-152, collectively known as the Affordable Care Act (ACA) and the Indian Health Care Improvement Act (IHCIA), as amended.
-This national outreach and educational program is authorized under the Snyder Act, codified at 25 U.S.C.
+L. No. 111-152, collectively known as the Affordable Care Act, and the Indian Health Care Improvement Act (IHCIA), as amended.
+This program is authorized under: the Snyder Act, codified at 25 U.S.C.
 13, and the Transfer Act, codified at 42 U.S.C.
 2001(a).
-This program is described in the Catalog of Federal Domestic Assistance under CFDA number 93.933.
+This program is described in the Catalog of Federal Domestic Assistance under 93.933.